kevinSuttle/puppet-git_tower/README.md

 # Install Git Tower for Mac Puppet Module for Boxen

-Git Tower - The easiest way to share your code with GitHub
+Git Tower - "The most powerful git client for Mac"

 See git-tower.com for more.